Mimicked Annular Calcification and Aortic Stenosis in Animal Models

 TAVR Device Testing

-Annular calcification and aortic stenosis do not exist in healthy large animal models, so there is currently no way to test TAVR devices.
+Annular calcification and aortic stenosis do not exist in healthy large animal models, so currently large animal models are limited in evaluating TAVR devices.
 This lack of disease poses a serious impediment to long-term preclinical evaluation of TAVR devices, as proper placement and anchoring of TAVR devices in humans depends on a disease state.
 This implanted aortic annuloplasty ring simulates calcific, stenotic, aortic annulus for TAVR implantation in large animal models, effectively creating and modeling the disease state necessary for anchoring TAVR devices in human patients and enabling other pre-clinical researchers with the technology and technique to improve the quality of TAVR product development.

 BENEFITS AND FEATURES: